 These are a real multi-purpose tool when it comes to aquascaping.
 Those times when you just can’t quite reach with your hand, or the tongs are not the tool for the job, there are tweezers.
 Stainless steel, of course.

-Creating Contrast With 2 Types Of Sand Or Gravel
+Creating Contrast With 2 Types Of Aquarium Sand Or Gravel

-The visual Relationship Between Sand, Gravel, Wood And Rocks
+The Visual Relationship Between Aquarium Sand, Gravel, Driftwood And Rocks

 In an aquascape, particularly a Nature Aquarium, you are not looking to create visual tension in your composition.
 In the aquascaping world, it is generally acknowledged that an aquarium featuring wood as its main feature should not then also make a feature of rocks.
 Sometimes less is more, and this is true when it comes to feature pieces in your aquascape.